-TCL 8-Series remote control
+TCL 8-Series review: Remote control

+Last stop in our TCL 8-Series QLED Roku TV review is the remote.
 As with the TV smart features, TCL embodies the best capabilities of Roku TVs, and this is also the case with the remote.

 The Roku TV remote looks extremely familiar, following the template of past remote designs.
 The large purple directional buttons have a comfortable rubbery texture instead of the glossy plastic used on older models.
 The directional pad is still permanently placed, along with controls for media playback, settings and menu navigation, home button and a selection of channels.